Git: Git server

 As Git is a distributed version control system, it could be used as a server out of the box.
 It is shipped with a built-in command git daemon which starts a simple TCP server running on the Git protocol.
 Dedicated Git HTTP servers help (amongst other features) by adding access control, displaying the contents of a Git repository via the web interfaces, and managing multiple repositories.
 Already existing Git repositories can be cloned and shared to be used by others as a centralized repo.
 It can also be accessed via remote shell just by having the Git software installed and allowing a user to log in.
 Git servers typically listen on TCP port 9418.

+For Web-based repository browsing, Git is also shipped with gitweb, a CGI-based interface for viewing repository contents over HTTP.